-Just off of the main square, the Antojitos Mexicanos Market has an awesome selection of local foods.
-When we were there, we were the only foreigners.
+- Antojitos Mexicanos Market: Just off of the main square, this local food market has an awesome selection of traditional Mexican foods.

-Everything looked delicious, but if you’re feeling adventurous and want to try sometime a little “different” head to the back left corner to the shop selling quesadillas.
-Order the huitlacoche.
-This quesadilla will be made right in front of you and is stuffed with huitlacoche, or corn fungus, a delicacy in Mexico.
+- Tip: Order the huitlacoche for a “different” experience.
+This quesadilla will be made right in front of you and is stuffed with huitlacoche, or corn fungus, which is a delicacy in Mexico.

 - Cup of coffee: Head to Cafetzalli Coyoacán or Café El Jarocho for some of the best coffee in the neighborhood.